Clonezilla

 • If you want to use Debian Sid as the running OS of Clonezilla live, use the experimental drbl live repository (-l e), and unstable drbl repository (-b unstable), you can run it as:

-create-debian-live -l e -b unstable -d sid -i customized
+create-debian-live -l unstable -b unstable -d sid -i customized

 For more options about create-debian-live, you can run "create-debian-live --help".